CPAP Equipment: CPAP Software

 - What are data capable machines?

 - Data capable machines track your therapy progress and performance over time.
 Therapy data can be used to spot issues and used to see how changes to your CPAP setup effects your overall treatment.
 You and your doctor can use the therapy information to make changes in your setup.
-Some changes might be altering the mask or fit or increasing or decreasing your pressure to see if your therapy performance improves to ensure you are getting effective treatment.
+Some changes might include altering the mask or fit or increasing or decreasing your pressure to see if your therapy performance improves to ensure you are getting effective treatment.

-The data capable machines not only let you know how many hours the machine was used, like pure compliance tracking machines, but also tracks advanced information such as AHI, Leak Rate, and Average Pressure (if using an APAP).
+The data capable machines not only let you know how many hours the machine was used, like pure compliance tracking machines, but also tracks advanced information such as AHI, leak rate, and average pressure (if using an APAP).

 Depending on the machine, the information can be reviewed or accessed

-Compliance tracking machines only track the numbers of hours the machine is used.
+- Compliance tracking machines only track the numbers of hours the machine is used.
 These machines do not track any advanced information such as AHI or leak rate.